leanrank/django-web-hooks/README.md

 REST Hooks are fancier versions of webhooks.
 Traditional webhooks are usually managed manually by the user, but REST Hooks are not!
 They encourage RESTful access to the hooks (or subscriptions) themselves.
-Add one, two or 15 hooks for any combination of event and URLs, then get notificatied in real-time by our bundled threaded callback mechanism.
+Add one, two or 15 hooks for any combination of event and URLs, then get notification in real-time by our bundled threaded callback mechanism.

 The best part is: by reusing Django's great signals framework, this library is dead simple.
 Here's how to get started:

-1. Add `'rest_hooks'` to installed apps in settings.py.
+1. Add `'django_web_hooks'` to installed apps in settings.py.
 2. Define your `HOOK_EVENTS` in settings.py.
 3. Start sending hooks!